SYGong/sygong.github.io/_posts/2019-01-20-pharos-enable-physical-analytics-through-visible-light.md

 ## Broadcast
 Use BFSK for modulation to broadcast each LED bulb's
-- position
+- position, and
-- duty cycle of PWM
+- duty cycle of PWM.

 ### Mitigate collisions
 Random channel hopping.

 #### Channelization
 Whole available spectrum is bounded by
-- minimum frequency to prevent human perceivable flickering
+- minimum frequency to prevent human perceivable flickering,
-- minimum of LED bulb’s On/Off speed
+- minimum of LED bulb’s On/Off speed, and
-- response speed of the light sensor on the receiver
+- response speed of the light sensor on the receiver.

 ## Localization algorithm
+Let $$n$$ denotes number LED bulbs observed.
+Use
-- Newton's method, when $$n = 3$$.
+- Newton's method, when $$n = 3$$;
 - LMS method, when $$n > 3$$.

-where $$n$$ is number LED bulbs observed.

 ## Evaluation